The People and Their Stories Come to Life

 In researching his books, the author relied on newspaper accounts of the day.
 How better to tell the story of people and places of long ago.

 “The author has a great eye for details that make a story come alive and the insights that reveal a story’s meaning.
-He has given us two of the best books on baseball in Birmingham.” — Jim Baggett, Archivist, Birmingham Public Library
+He has given us three of the best books on baseball in Birmingham.” — Jim Baggett, Archivist, Birmingham Public Library

 Designers: Justin Morrison and Art Black